Key Takeaways

 Covers only help when they are on the pool.
 Small habit changes make a large difference.

-• Cover the pool whenever it is not being used.
+Cover the pool whenever it’s not being used.
+Heat loss continues all day and all night.

-• Make sure the cover fits the surface area.
+Make sure the cover fits the surface area.
+Gaps allow evaporation to continue.

-• Use a reel if you have a solar blanket.
+Use a reel if you have a solar blanket.
+The easier it is to use, the more likely you’ll be consistent.

-• Store solar blankets out of direct sun when off the pool.
+Store solar blankets out of direct sun when off the pool.
+UV exposure shortens cover life the fastest.

 What Difference Can You Expect?